How Do I Know If I’m in Ketosis? Watch for These Signs!

 - Insomnia

-Starting off is not so great but no worries!
-These are typically only experienced at the beginning of starting a keto diet and usually subside within days.
+Starting off can be not so great but no worries, not everyone experiences the keto flu.
+These symptoms are typically only experienced when first starting the keto diet and usually subside within days.
 Feeling your absolute best is right around the corner!
+If you need help combatting the keto flu, check out this article about how to dodge the symptoms.

 - Increased energy and mental clarity

-- Continued weight loss and decreased waist size (if this is your goal)
+- Weight loss (if this is your goal)

 - Decreased appetite and cravings